music-non-stop/music_non_stop/README.md

 #### 3. Practice makes perfect!
 The more you play, the better you’ll get at remembering the tunes.

+## User Stories:
+#### As a music lover, I want to play a game that features classical music tunes, so that I can enjoy classical music while having fun.
+#### As a parent, I want a game that is educational and entertaining for my children, so that they can improve their memory skills and develop an appreciation for classical music.
+#### As a teacher, I want to use a game in my classroom that helps students improve their auditory memory and concentration, so that they can enhance their learning abilities in a fun and engaging way.
+#### As a competitive player, I want a game that tracks my time and performance, so that I can challenge myself to improve and compete with friends and family.
+##### As a classical music enthusiast, I want a game that includes a variety of famous classical pieces, so that I can test my knowledge and discover new music.

 # JavaScript Audio